Let’s Make a Joyful Noise!

-Welcome to St. Mark’s Lutheran School, we hope you enjoy our theme for the 2023-2024 school year, “We are God’s Masterpiece.”
+Welcome to St. Mark’s Lutheran School, we hope you enjoy our theme for the 2025-2026 school year, “Let’s Make a Joyful Noise.”
 During this school year our goal is to grow in faith so that our enthusiasm for Jesus is contagious and an example to all!

 Looking forward to sharing Christ with everyone each day.
 If you have questions, please don’t hesitate to contact me via the school office. -Principal Tim Kollmorgen